MicrosoftDocs/Hololens/hololens/hololens-network.md

 The first time you use your HoloLens, you'll be guided through connecting to a Wi-Fi network.
 If you have trouble connecting to Wi-Fi during setup, make sure that your network is either an open, password-protected network or a captive portal network.
 Also, confirm that the network doesn't require you to use a certificate to connect.
 After setup, you can connect to other types of Wi-Fi networks.

 On HoloLens 2 devices, users may also [use a USB-C to Ethernet adapter](hololens-connect-devices.md#hololens-2-connect-usb-c-devices) to connect directly to Wi-Fi to help setting up the device.
-Once the device has been set up, users may continue to use the adapter, or they may disconnect the device from the adapter and [connect to wi-fi after setup](hololens-network.md#connecting-to-wi-fi-after-setup).
+Once the device is set up, users may continue to use the adapter, or they may disconnect the device from the adapter and [connect to wi-fi after setup](hololens-network.md#connecting-to-wi-fi-after-setup).

 ## Connecting to Wi-Fi after setup